 - 16 inch disposable pastry bag – thicker material, good for macaron batter and buttercream

-This kitchen scale is a great baking tool to have, but it’s an essential tool if baking macarons.
+A kitchen scale is a great baking tool to have if you bake a lot, but it’s an essential tool if baking macarons.
 When I first started baking macarons, I was using a recipe that was in cups and I didn’t realize how important accurate measurements where.
 Now, I use a scale every time I bake.